-Great White Shark Cabot Pings In Long Island Sound For The First Time Ever, An ‘Unusual Area’ For Great Whites
+Great White Shark Cabot Pings In Long Island Sound For The First Time Ever, An ‘Unusual Area’ For The Species

 One excited follower wrote, “Hey Cabot!!!!
 Enjoy the Sound!!!!
 Can’t wait to show my 8 year old you came to visit- he loves Chatham because of you guys!!!
 Swim deep- and cheers to fun adventures.
 Thanks for visiting us!”

-OCEARCH Expedition leader Chris Fischer talked to Today about Cabot’s adventures.
+Per the Daily Mail, OCEARCH Expedition leader Chris Fischer talked to Today about Cabot’s adventures.
 He explained that great whites will most likely head to the south shore of Long Island to give birth and added that there is no need to fear, but that beachgoers should be on alert.